 - Avoid any stems that have obvious signs of disease or damage.

 Growing Hydrangeas from Cuttings

 - Make a cut right below the leaf node.
-The bottom of the cutting should start with a leaf node, this is where the roots will form.
+The bottom of the cutting should start with a leaf node; this is where the roots will form.
 If you don’t know what a leaf node is–watch this tutorial video!

 - Strip away the bottom leaves, leaving the top ones intact.
 If there are very large leaves on the top, trim them in half.
-This is to save the cutting’s energy and to avoid the leaves from touching each other, which causes rot.
+This is to save the cutting’s energy and to prevent the leaves from touching each other, which causes rot.